 I don’t work for ActiveState.
 I am not an affiliate.
 There is no affiliate id or code in the link I provide to their site.
 I get no fee or percentage from them.
 I am not a computer expert, nor am I a computer scientist, just a Python fan.

 Ready?
-Assuming you have cable or DSL, you are less than seven minutes away from having Python installed on your computer and typing your first command at the interpreter prompt.
+Assuming you have high speed internet, you are less than seven minutes away from having Python installed on your computer and typing your first command at the interpreter prompt.
 Go!

 - Open another browser window (so you can keep reading this one) by pressing shift-and-click on the: Downloads page of ActiveState’s ActivePython distribution.

 - Python works on Windows, Macs, and Linux so you’ll see a page offering distributions and versions for all.
 However, ActiveState can tell if you are using Windows, so you’ll see ActiveState’s recommendation for you in the two blue bars at the top of the list:

 - You will probably see two options: one for (x86) or 32-bit computer, and one for (64-bit, x64).
 Which type of computer do you have?
 Shift-click on this FAQ to find out.
 Unless you know you have a newer 64-bit machine, play it safe and click on the “x86″ 32-bit version.
 You’ll also notice newer distributions of Python listed farther down the page.
 For now, use the version recommended by ActiveState in the blue bars.
 You can come back later and install a newer distribution once you become a Python convert, but most tutorials for new users are still written for older Python versions, so be conservative for now.